 #8) Click on Start Button.
 The association rules are generated in the right panel.
 This panel consists of 2 sections.
-First is the algorithm, dataset chosen to run.
+First is the algorithm, the dataset was chosen to run.
 The second part shows the Apriori Information.

 Let us understand the run information in the right panel:

-- Scheme used us Apriori.
+- The scheme used us Apriori.